Uglemat/Malang/README.md

 It evaluates `Factorial` in the context of `My_Module`, the result of that is a function, and it is then called with the argument 20000.

+##Classified

+Sometimes it's useful to hide some identifiers and expose others, for example if you're making a library and want to ensure backwards compatibility.
+You can do that with the `classified` construct, this is the syntax:

+    classified exposing <identifier1> <identifier2> ... <identifierN> where <compound_expressions> endify

+It will evaluate all the `<compound_expressions>` in its own environment inheriting from the outer environment.
+When that's done, it will 'copy' all the exposed identifiers (`<identifier1> ... <identifierN>`) to the outer environment.
+All those identifiers have to be present in the environment of `<compund_expressions>`.

+If you don't want to expose any identifiers, then you can use this alternative form instead:

+    classified where <compound_expressions> endify

+The value of `classified` is the value of the last compound expression.

 ##Comments